billcprice3/ESL-Writing-OER/organizational_documents/Writing_Textbook_Project_Synopsis.md

 *Note: The purpose of this document is to be able to quickly bring a LLM up to speed on this project.
-I think it is useful to have a project goals & style document like this to enable you to quickly re-establish critical context when necessary.*
+I think it is useful to have a project goals & style document like this to enable you to quickly re-establish critical context with a generative AI collaborator such as a large language model when necessary.*

 # OER Textbook Project Synopsis: Writing 5 for ESL Students